cd13/Smartphone-Data-Analysis-Project/CodeBook.md

 names(subdataset) <- sub(pattern=BodyBody),replacement="Body", x=names(subdataset))
 ```

 - In step 5, the average of the processed data variables is calculated for each subject and each activity and stored into the data frame `meandataset`.
-Since the column names for the variables `subject` and `activity` were erased during the aggregation, both were added afterwards to the tidy dataset `meandataset`.
+The variables `subject` and `activity` are renamed to remove the `Avg` added in front of the names when using `sapply`.
 The data is outputed into a tidy data table format as the text file, `smartphonetidydataset.txt`.
-See README.txt for details on how to read this file.
+See README.md for details on how to read this file.
 ```{r}
 meandataset <- setNames(aggregate(. ~ subject+activity, subdataset, function(x) mean = mean(x)), c(sapply("Avg", paste0, names(subdataset))))
 names(meandataset)[1:2] <- c("subject", "activity")